Home > Blog > Stainless Steel Hardness: 304, 316 Chart

 Stainless Steel Hardness is the ability of a material to resist localized plastic deformation.
 In most cases, localized deformation is caused by mechanical indentation or wear.
 Therefore, this property usually includes several meanings, such as the ability of a material to resist scratching, cutting, abrasion, indentation, penetration, etc. Intuitively, hardness is the ability of one metal to cut another.

-A harder metal can usually cut a softer metal or can make indentations on the surface of a softer metal.
+A harder metal can usually cut a softer metal or make indentations on the surface of a softer metal.
 For example, a tool is hard enough to cut a metallic material.
-If the material is very hard (hardened), it will need to be ground because the abrasive (grit) of the wheel is harder.
+If the material is hard (hardened), it will need to be ground because the abrasive (grit) of the wheel is harder.

 Typical Stainless steel hardness